codesphere-community/templates/Keycloak/README.md

 ![Alt text](<images/db (3).jpg>)
 - Select PostgreSQL from the dropdown of the available databases.
 ![Alt text](<images/db (4).jpg>)
-- Click on the "Create" button once you have choosen your prefered configuration.
+- Click on the "Create" button once you have chosen your preferred configuration.
 ![Alt text](<images/db (5).jpg>)
 - Wait for the "Actions" tab to show the text, "Show info".
 This may take a while.
-- Click on the "Show info" button and copy the "Connetion String".
+- Click on the "Show info" button and copy the "Connection String".
 This is the database URL you will need in the further steps.
 ![Alt text](<images/db (6).jpg>)

 ## Installing Keycloak On Codesphere.